-Aside from these, there are more dispassionate numbers that tell a story of the Iraq: budget figures.
+Aside from these facts, there are more dispassionate numbers that tell a story of Iraq: budget figures.

 As U.S. News' James Pethokoukis and Matthew Benjamin document below, lawmakers vastly underestimated the conflict's price tag.

 "[Congressional Budget Office] estimates a price tag of $14 billion for the war itself and $8 billion to $10 billion a month, for an unspecified period, after hostilities cease," Pethokoukis and Benjamin wrote in 2003.

 The Bush administration estimated the war would cost $50 to $60 billion, including the costs of reconstruction and clean up.
 As of 2013, the Cost of War Project estimates the war has cost $1.7 trillion—nearly 30 times the pre-war estimate.
 That cost doesn't factor in future costs of veterans' care, which push the total to more than $2.1 trillion.
 The Veterans Administration spending related to Iraq—which totals $45 billion—is almost as much as the Bush administration's overall cost estimate.

 Another number sticks out in the authors' budget-focused look at the upcoming war.